-If you’ve been scrolling straight past all the Brexit news and onto the more interesting stuff, like I have, you might have read the viral news story about a woman who left a sign in her local park, encouraging people to feed bread to the ducks again.
+If you’ve been scrolling straight past all the Brexit news and onto the more interesting stuff, as I have, you might have read the viral news story about a woman who left a sign in her local park, encouraging people to feed bread to the ducks again.
 And just like Brexit, it seems that it has ignited quite a heated debate!
 Going down to feed the ducks with the two ends of a loaf of bread is an age-old British tradition that I and many of you will remember quite fondly as a child.
 Unfortunately for bird lovers, in the last few years or so, many people have been arguing that bread shouldn’t be fed to ducks.
 However, as with all great debates, there has been a bit of a U-turn, and now people are arguing that maybe we SHOULD be feeding ducks again.

 So who’s right?
 Should we be feeding ducks bread, or is it too unhealthy for them?